 As a part of the Student Engagement in Learning for the Future program ( SELF), all Year 10 students have access to a week-long Work Experience Placement as a part of their of secondary school study.
 This provides students with the valuable opportunity to:

 In addition to this they undertake a course aimed at improving financial literacy in preparation for managing themselves and their finances in the future.

 At Year 9 the Student Engagement in Learning for the Future Program (SELF), focusses on social justice issues by building connections with the local, national and international communities.
 This focus raises awareness of students as individuals and as contributors to our school and wider community.

 As a part of the community awareness and independence focus in Year 9 SELF, students are provided with an opportunity to participate in a city experience camp.
 This camp builds awareness, confidence and independence in young people while they explore Melbourne’s cultural, educational and recreational attractions.

 Teachers have the power to help people become winners.

 Students are offered the Victorian Certificate of Education (VCE) that includes a challenging curriculum program.
 Students can select from a wide range of VCE Studies in all Learning Areas.
-In addition to this students at Lilydale Heights College also have access to a range of Vocational Education and Training (VET) subjects or may choose to undertake a Victorian Certificate of Applied Learning (VCAL) program.
+In addition to this students at Lilydale Heights College also have access to a range of Vocational Education and Training (VET) subjects or may choose to undertake a VCE Vocational Major study program.